Kakamotobi/Learned/Computer Science/Asynchrony.md

   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Science/refImg/blocking-sync.png" alt="Blocking Sync" width="60%"/>
 </p>

-- The callee keeps hold of the caller's control of execution (blocking), and the caller waits to see the callee resolve (sync).
+- The callee keeps hold of the caller's control of execution (blocking), and the caller pauses until the callee returns the control of execution along with the resolved result (sync).
 - Ex: waiting on user input, fetching from database.
 ### Non-Blocking Sync
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Science/refImg/non-blocking-sync.png" alt="Non-Blocking Async" width="60%"/>
 </p>

-- The callee immediately returns the caller's control of execution (non-blocking), and while resuming execution, the caller periodically checks if the callee is resolved (sync).
+- The callee immediately returns the caller's control of execution (non-blocking), and while resuming execution, the caller periodically has to check if the callee is resolved (sync).
+- _This approach does not really take advantage of being "non-blocking" since the caller has to keep pausing and resuming to check for the callee's resolved result._
 ### Non-Blocking Async
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Science/refImg/non-blocking-async.png" alt="Non-Blocking Async" width="60%"/>
 </p>

-- The caller immediately returns the caller's control of execution (non-blocking), and while resuming execution, the caller does not check to see if the callee is resolved (async).
-Rather, the caller retrieves the resolved callback from the callback queue.
+- The callee immediately returns the caller's control of execution (non-blocking), and while resuming execution, the caller does not check to see if the callee is resolved (async).
+Rather, the caller retrieves the callback from the callback queue when it is ready (to execute that callback).
 ### Blocking Async
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Science/refImg/blocking-async.png" alt="Blocking Async" width="60%"/>